Improved analytical bounds on delivery times of long-distance entanglement

 \section{Proofs of main results}

-In this section, we prove our main results from Sec.~\ref{sec:results}.
+Here, we prove our main results from Sec.~\ref{sec:results}.
 We provide proofs in the following order.
 First, a proof of Lemma~\ref{lemma:generation-majorization}.
 Then, we will prove Prop.~\ref{prop:swap-bounds-non-iid}.
 Since Prop.~\ref{prop:swap-bounds} is a special case of Prop.~\ref{prop:swap-bounds-non-iid}, we do not prove it separately.